rpmfusion-infra/fedy/README.md

-### NOTE:

-The current focus of development is the [next branch of the repo](https://github.com/satya164/fedy/tree/next).
-If you want to contribute or test, please work on that branch instead.

 ### Introduction

 Fedy lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](http://fedoraproject.org/wiki/Forbidden_items?rd=ForbiddenItems), like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.